iamarcel/second-brain/src/site/notes/4 Archive/Notes/Good execution compounds.md

 [[0 Inbox/Work the System\|Work the System]] is one of the books that explores systematizing, which is a universal way of improving execution.

-Also, [[Goodness is viral\|Goodness is viral]].
+Also, [[0 Inbox/Goodness is viral\|Goodness is viral]].
 It leads to increased morale, raises the bar for everyone, and the energy is contagious.

 This doesn't contradict that [[Hard work is necessary\|Hard work is necessary]].
 Rather, it shows that hard work leads to increased skill which in turn leads to increased execution.